jvassev/ansinetes/README.md

 Sun Sep 18 22:40:08 2016 Initialization Sequence Completed
 ```

-The file `ovpn-client.conf` is located in under tmp/ folder in the project.
  Then, assuming you've established an OpenVPN connection successfully, you should be able to resolve the kube api-server:
 ```bash
 $ nslookup kubernetes.default 10.254.0.2
 Server:     10.254.0.2